 We believe the customer experience is a cornerstone of our business.
-Our call center strategy is to demonstrate that we are reliable support experts, that are simple to interact with and work to the best of our ability to resolve the issue.
+Our call center strategy is to demonstrate that we are reliable support experts, that are simple to interact with and work to the best of our ability to resolve the issue in the first attempt.
 Accordingly, we make a concerted effort to continually improve each customer interaction and have made significant investments in our people, processes and technology to enhance our customers' experience and to reduce the need for customers to contact us.

 The insights from operational customer service metrics and our customer surveys help us focus our product, technology, process, and network improvement efforts.
+We proactively collect feedback from our customers on all frontline interactions, product experience and service experience.
 Listening to and acting upon customer and agent feedback is a major pillar in our customer experience program and as such we review feedback as part of our on-going operations.